RomanBresson/NeurHCI/README.md

 This is a reimplementation of the code used in those papers, and not the original code.

-For each class, a representation theorem is proven in the thesis, such that the search space exactly coïncides with the sought class.
+For each class, a representation theorem is provided and proven in the thesis, such that the search space exactly coincides with the sought class.
+All theoretical properties applicable to Choquet integrals are thus formally valid by design.

 ## Requirements